 Let’s not confuse speaking the truth and condemnation.
-For those with spiritual hearts, realize that Jesus did not brand the woman at the well (John 4) as an adulterer.
+Realize that Jesus did not brand the woman at the well (John 4) as an adulterer.
 Instead, He gently and simply outlined the truth of her situation – “You have had five husbands and the one you are with is not your husband.”
 God’s love changes hearts, not name calling.

 Many of us can identify with this Biblical female.
 She was a Samaritan, a race in those days that Jews utterly despised and believed had no access to God.
 She was likely already ostracized and marked as an immoral woman by her community.
 Jesus unveiled grace to her in a different way from other sinners.
 He spoke to her as a person of worth and value, in spite of her moral situation.

-Clearly, this woman KNEW she was a sinner.
+This woman clearly KNEW she was a sinner.
 Meeting Jesus alone at that well made that obvious.
 She waited until no one else was at the well before coming to draw her water.
-She had obeyed the isolation punishment her society had placed on her as an immoral woman.
-God knew she needed to see herself as worthy of His love, in spite of her sins.
+She had obeyed the isolation punishment her society had placed on her as an immoral woman by not appearing at the well with other people.
+God knew she needed to see herself as worthy of His love, despite her sins.
 Only an outcast could understand what a magnificent gift God’s love was that day to this dear woman.

-After this encounter, the woman shared the story with her community and many believed after she essentially proclaimed, “He told me everything I ever did.”
+After this encounter, the woman shared the story with her community and many believed when she proclaimed, “He told me everything I ever did.”
 Because of the simple respect and love Jesus offered to a scorned, immoral woman, many lives were touched and enhanced by Jesus that day.

-As with all mean blog comments, they were removed so that post-abortive individuals wouldn’t take them to heart and remain in their silent prisons of pain!
-God has made my heart strong enough to bear these verbal attacks but readers may be at another level entirely.
+As with all negative blog comments, this woman’s points were removed so that post-abortive individuals wouldn’t take them to heart and remain in their silent prisons of pain.
+God has made my heart strong enough to bear these verbal attacks, but readers may be at another level entirely.

-Sadly, understanding that some will not forgive us for making this choice is a fact of life.
-I’ve discovered that many who are this cruel may also be post-abortive!
+Please understand that some will not forgive us for making this choice.
+I’ve discovered that many who make such comments may also be post-abortive!
 They bark out insults so that no one will ever suspect they are post-abortive too!
-Other mean folks could have had a child in their life aborted against their wishes and are simply using anger to help ease their grief.
+Other difficult commentators could have had a child in their life aborted against their wishes and are simply using anger to help ease their grief.